Quantum coherence from Kirkwood-Dirac nonclassicality, some bounds, and operational interpretation: Quantifying quantum coherence using KD nonclassicality

 We sketch the proofs of properties (i)-(vii) in Appendix \ref{Proofs of Properties (i)-(vi)}.
 We note that we have not been able to prove the monotonicity of $C_{\rm KD}^{\rm NCl}(\varrho;\{\Pi_a\})$ with respect to the different classes of incoherent operations suggested in the literature \cite{Streltsov coherence review}.
-Rather, as stated in the property (vii), we showed that it is monotonic under a more restricted operation of controlled incoherent permutation operation.
-Here on, we shall call $C_{\rm KD}^{\rm NCl}(\varrho;\{\Pi_a\})$ defined in Eq. (\ref{KD-nonclassicality coherence}) the KD-nonclassicality coherence in the state $\varrho$ relative to the incoherent orthonormal basis $\{\ket{a}\}$.
+Rather, as stated in the property (vii), we showed that it is monotonic under a more restricted class of operations of controlled incoherent permutation.
+Here on, we shall call $C_{\rm KD}^{\rm NCl}(\varrho;\{\Pi_a\})$ defined in Eq. (\ref{KD-nonclassicality coherence}) the KD-nonclassicality coherence of the state $\varrho$ relative to the incoherent orthonormal basis $\{\ket{a}\}$.

-Notice that the computation of the KD-nonclassicality coherence involves optimization which in general is analytically intractable.
+We note that the computation of the KD-nonclassicality coherence of a generic state involves optimization which in general is analytically intractable.
+However, for all pure states, as will be shown in the next Section, it admits a simple closed expression in terms of measurement uncertainty given by the Tsallis $\frac{1}{2}$-entropy.
+This situation is similar to e.g. the relative entropy of coherence \cite{Baumgratz quantum coherence measure} which has a simple expression in terms of measurement Shannon entropy for pure states, but for mixed state we need to make diagonalization of the density matrix which is in general analytically intractable.

 Let us give an illustration of the numerical computation of the KD-nonclassicality coherence of a single qubit.
+See Appendix \ref{Numerical examples of Proposition 3 for single and two qubits} for numerical examples of two-qubits.
 Without loss of generality, we take as the incoherent orthonormal basis: $\{\ket{a}\}=\{\ket{0},\ket{1}\}$, i.e., the set of the eigenvectors of the Pauli operator $\sigma_z$.
 It is convenient to express the general density operator of the qubit as $\varrho=(\mathbb{I}+\vec{r}\cdot\vec{\sigma})/2$, where $\vec{r}=(r_x,r_y,r_z)^{\rm T}$ is a vector satisfying $r_x^2+r_y^2+r_z^2=r^2\le 1$ and $\vec{\sigma}=(\sigma_x,\sigma_y,\sigma_z)^{\rm T}$ is a vector of $x,y,z$ Pauli operators.
 Using the Bloch sphere parameterization, the density matrix of a qubit with respect to the incoherent basis in general reads as

 where $a,a'=\{0,1\}$, $\theta\in[0,\pi]$ and $\varphi\in[0,2\pi)$ are the polar and azimuthal angles respectively, and $r$ characterizes the purity of the state as: $\gamma:={\rm Tr}(\varrho^2)=\frac{1+r^2}{2}$.